Headstorm/data-science-toolbox/batch-vs-stream/batch-vs-stream-overview.md

 ## Introduction

 This is a note about batch processing vs stream processing, their technologies and toolstacks, especially pertained to data analytics.
+I intend to use this as a short summary of what I have learned about batch and espeically stream processing, and provide it as a springboard for others.
+I leave additional readings in the reference section for the interested readers.

 ## Batch Processing